SpectraL519/cpp-gl/docs/graph_elements.md

     - For directed edges: $\text{vertex-id} = u$
     - For undirected edges: `is_incident_with(vertex_id)`
   - *Parameters*:
-    - `vertex_id: const types::id_type` – the vertex ID to check if it is the source.
+    - `vertex_id: const id_type` – the vertex ID to check if it is the source.
   - *Return type*: `bool`

 - **`is_incident_to(vertex_id) const noexcept`**: